shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 * **Create Buzz and Excitement:** Spark a national conversation about Nepal's diverse cuisines, creating a social media frenzy through YouTube and TikTok.
 * **Crowdsource Expertise:**  Harness the knowledge and passion of everyday people to document and celebrate their distinct culinary traditions.
-* **Generate Authentic Templates:**  The competition's output will be a collection of detailed restaurant templates, each representing a specific ethnic cuisine.
+* **Generate Authentic Templates:**  The competition's output will be a collection of detailed restaurant templates, each aligning to a specific ethnic cuisine.

 By involving the public and leveraging their culinary knowledge, we can create an authentic foundation for the future of Nepali ethnic cuisine.